vwkd/code-system/src/languages/rust/memory.md

 ## Variable

-- container of data, on stack or on heap, "pointer" to data on heap
+- container of data, points to area in memory, on stack or on heap
+- called "pointer" if data is on heap??
 - stored itself on stack
 - all data in memory is owned by single variable, not multiple
 - memory is dropped when variable goes out of scope, like usual for stack, deallocated on heap